WHERE TO SHOP

 FROM OUR BOUTIQUES TO OUR BOULEVARDS...

-Antigua's main duty-free shopping areas lie on the edge of the Caribbean Sea in our capital St. John's.
-Redcliffe Quay and Heritage Quay are not just a magnet for hotel guests, but also a breezy walk from our bustling cruise ship terminal.
+Antigua's main shopping areas lie on the edge of the Caribbean Sea in our capital city of St. John's.
+Duty-free Redcliffe Quay and Heritage Quay are not just a magnet for hotel guests but also a breezy walk from our bustling cruise ship terminal.
 The adjacent streets are well worth exploring too, the colourful Vendors’ Mall perfect if you’re after local hats, T-shirts and wraps to take home as souvenirs or gifts.
 And when you’re all done splashing out, you can relax with a Wadadli beer or a barista coffee in one of the alfresco bars.
-You can even win all your money back in the Boardwalk Casino...
+Or why not win all your money back at the nearby King's and Boardwalk Casinos?

-Two stores in particular have come to define Redcliffe Quay over the years.
-The Goldsmitty has enjoyed a prime location here since 1981, not for selling gold jewellery, but for crafting it.
-Owner Hans Smit was once called a ‘modern-day Fabergé’, his limited edition and one-of-a-kind pieces set in 14 or 18 karat gold with gemstones ranging from topaz to tanzanite.
+Two stores, in particular, have come to define Redcliffe Quay over the years.
+The Goldsmitty has enjoyed a prime location here since 1981, not just for selling gold jewellery but for crafting it too.
+Owner Hans Smit was once called a ‘modern-day Fabergé’, his limited edition and one-of-a-kind pieces set in 14 or 18-karat gold with gemstones ranging from topaz to tanzanite.
 Hans’s creations tend to be inspired by the tropics, a distinguishing feature shared by another Redcliffe Quay gem, Exotic Antigua.
 The clothes on display at this iconic waterside store are a heady celebration of Caribbean living, their colours vibrant, their styles loose fitting, and their fabrics primarily cool linens, cottons and silks.

 Nearby Heritage Quay is a more contemporary shopping boulevard.
 But no less appealing for it.
-Over its two storeys, it sells a wide choice of international brands at unmissable duty-free prices – we’re talking everything from Levis and Dockers to Raybans and Rolexes.
+Over its two storeys, it sells a wide choice of international brands at unmissable duty-free prices – we’re talking everything from Longchamp and Clarins to Raybans and Swarovski.
 Yet there’s a delightful mix of local boutiques too, the kind of places you can pick up glamorous resort wear or a cover-up for the beach.

-Quintessential Heritage Quay stores include Sterlings which showcases jewellery collections sourced from around the world.
-Pandora and Dune rank amongst their bestsellers.
-Tobaco Negro prefers to focus upon the premium cigars of one of our neighbouring Caribbean islands.
-Cuban favourites like Cohiba, Hoya de Monterrey and Romeo y Julieta are on sale here, the knowledgeable staff happy to explain the difference between a corona and a parejos.
-Land is another success story, its premium leather collections ranging from wallets and cosmetic cases to shoes and statement handbags.
-You can even pick up a travel holdall for your next visit to our shores!
+Quintessential Heritage Quay stores include Abbott's Jewellery & Perfumery which carries Swiss-made timepieces by TAG Heuer, Longines and Tissot.
+Sterlings showcases jewellery collections sourced from around the world – Pandora and Dune rank amongst their bestsellers.
+Habanos Terrace prefers to focus upon the premium cigars of one of our neighbouring Caribbean islands.
+Cuban favourites like Cohiba, Hoya de Monterrey and Romeo y Julieta are on sale here, the staff happy to explain the difference between a corona and a parejos.
+Tropic Wear is where to head for authentic clothing and accessories by Levi's and Dockers, while there’s nowhere better than Flip Flop Shops Antigua for the latest in island-style footwear.
+Land is another local success story, its premium leather collections ranging from wallets and cosmetic cases to shoes and statement handbags.
+You can even pick up a travel bag for your next visit to our shores!

 For further information and contact details, click READ MORE below...